- Available in: English, Russian

 Dear travelers, I welcome you to my hometown of Baku where I was born and raised.My name is Emin.I love Baku - its windy weather, magnificent architecture, mystical history and welcoming people.I live in Azerbaijan's capital Baku city.I can organise tours and accommodations in Azerbaijan.I can create private and group tours like businesses or trips to other regions of Azerbaijan like Sheki,Qabala,Shamaxi,Quba,Lankaran and others.if you want to get more information fell free to contact me.

 About the tour

 Since the fall of Communism and the restoration of Azerbaijani independence, ardent attempts have been made to revive and modernize the Azerbaijani wine industry.
 Today vineyards are found in the foothills of Caucasus Mountains as well and the Kur-Araz lowlands near the Kura River.
-In the 21st century, Ganja, Nagorno-Karabakh and Nakhchivan have emerged as centers of wine production in the region.
-Among the grape varieties used to produce Azerbaijani wine include Pinot noir, Rkatsiteli, Pinot blanc, Aligote, Matrassa, Podarok Magaracha, Pervenets Magaracha, Ranni Magaracha, Doina, Viorica and Kishmish Moldavski.Local grape varieties indigenous to Azerbaijan include White Shani, Derbendi, Nail, Bayanshire, Gamashara, Ganja Pink, Bendi, Madrasa, Black Shani, Arna-Grna, Zeynabi, Misgali, Khindogni, Agdam Kechiemdzhei, Tebrizi, and Marandi.
+In the 21st century, Ganja, Nagorno-Karabakh and Nakhchivan have emerged as centres of wine production in the region.
+Among the grape varieties used to produce Azerbaijani wine include Pinot noir, Rkatsiteli, Pinot blanc, Aligote, Madrassa, Podarok Magaracha, Pervenets Magaracha, Ranni Magaracha, Doina, Viorica and Kishmish Moldavski.Local grape varieties indigenous to Azerbaijan include White Shani, Derbendi, Nail, Bayanshire, Gamashara, Ganja Pink, Bendi, Madrasa, Black Shani, Arna-Gran, Zeynabi, Misgali, Khindogni, Agdam Kechiemdzhei, Tabrizi, and Marandi.

-You can aslo try our other tours like
+You can also try our other tours like

 What's the price?